-1) Prepare: In this phase you will enroll in a specific section of CLA 3002, Career Kickstarter: Finding Internships and Other Career-Related Experiences during fall semester on Monday at 2:30-3:45 pm with a cohort of peers.
-This course will guide you through the preparations needed to land an internship and connect you to organizations and mentors, many that have internship opportunities available.
+Prepare: In this phase, you will enroll in a specific section of CLA 3002, Career Kickstarter: Finding Internships and Other Career-Related Experiences, during the fall semester with a cohort of peers.
+This course will guide you through the preparations needed to land an internship and connect you to organizations and mentors, many of which have internship opportunities available.

-2) Bridge: In late fall and spring, CLA will continue to connect and support you through the search and interview process for a internship.
+Bridge: In late fall and spring, CLA will continue to connect and support you through the search and interview process for an internship.

-3) Make the Most of Your Internship: Depending on which term you land your internship (spring or summer) you will take and internship reflection course (CLA 3896 or CLA 3890) with the CLA Get Ready Internship cohort also completing internships that term.
-This course will provide you with support from your peers and engage you in guided reflection about the experience helping you to construct meaning and practice articulating your growth, and setting you up for future career opportunities.
+Make the Most of Your Internship: Depending on which term you land your internship (spring or summer), you will take an internship reflection course (CLA 3896 or CLA 3890) with the CLA Get Ready Internship cohort also completing internships that term.
+This course provides you with support from your peers and engages you in guided reflection about the experience helping you to construct meaning and practice articulating your growth and setting you up for future career opportunities.

 We will continue to accept applications on a rolling basis until the program is full.
 You will hear back regarding the status of your application within a week after submitting your application.

-CLA Get Ready Internships, similar to most internship programs, wants to provide students with support, guidance and structure throughout the whole process of preparing for, finding and engaging in an internship.
-Using the two courses as a delivery method for providing this important support, streamlines the process for CLA.
+Like most internship programs, CLA Get Ready Internships wants to provide students with support, guidance, and structure throughout the process of preparing for, finding, and engaging in an internship.
+Using the two courses as a delivery method for providing this important support streamlines the process for CLA.
 These courses are designed to offer this necessary content, and they provide a clear structure for finding a time to work with students, add enhanced networking opportunities and connect students to employers interested in finding early talent.

 FAQ for Employers & Alumni: Cultivating early talent

 Attracting a diverse pool of candidates is a common challenge for organizations partly because many students experience financial barriers to accessing internship opportunities.
 In a study by the Center for Research on College Workforce Transitions, issues of pay were cited for nearly 60% of students as a barrier to internships.
-Providing high quality, paid internship experiences to students early in their college career has valuable impacts for the student and for you — giving your organization an opportunity to strengthen your brand on campus while developing well-prepared, diverse talent.
+Providing high-quality paid internship experiences to students early in their college career has valuable impacts for the student and you — allowing your organization to strengthen your brand on campus while developing well-prepared, diverse talent.